-Hospitality (VET)
+HOSPITALITY (VET)

-■ Times are approximate.
+Times are approximate.
 Exact dates will be confirmed with a minimum of two weeks' notice.

-Due Date Competencies Task Description Ongoing throughout the course As applicable to tasks Students will be provided with numerous written, practical and/or oral competency tasks applicable to course content.
+Due Date Competencies Task Description Ongoing throughout the course As applicable to tasks Students will be provided with numerous written , practical and/or oral competency tasks applicable to course content.
 Students may have several opportunities to gain competency by repeating tasks throughout the year.
 Wk.
 9/10 Term 3 All relevant competencies Written examination Refer to the task assessment notification for specific content addressed in this examination.
-Note: The units of competency marked with an asterisk () in the unit list below, are mandatory units.
-The examination will assess those mandatory units that have been taught during the Preliminary course.